tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ## Submission process
 The TESS GI program uses a two-phase proposal process.
 All proposal materials will be submitted electronically.
 A Phase-1 proposal shall comprise the science/technical justification; all proposals must include a one-paragraph work plan in the science/technical section except for proposal in the Mini category.
 This work plan must give details on how the proposed effort will be carried out, including the allocation of effort amongst investigators (expressed in terms of each participant’s role in the investigation to preserve the anonymity of the document)

-All proposals requesting funds must also provide upon submission a bottom-line budget number in the provided field of the Astrophysics Research Knowledgebase (ARK) RPS submission form; this number should not be included in the body of the proposal.
+All proposals requesting funds must also provide upon submission a bottom-line budget number in the provided field of the Astrophysics Research Knowledge-base (ARK) RPS submission form; this number should not be included in the body of the proposal.
 Only proposers whose Phase-1 proposals are accepted will be invited to submit budget proposals in Phase-2.
 Proposal content must remain consistent between Phase-1 and Phase-2 proposals.
 It is not necessary for the PI of the Phase-2 proposal to be the science PI.

 The Phase-1 peer review will be performed in a "dual-anonymous" manner, i.e., not only are proposers unaware of the identity of the members on the review panel, but the reviewers do not have explicit knowledge of the proposal teams (see Section 2.2.2 of the [call for proposals](insert link)).